netgroup-polito/crownlabs-site/content/resources/golang/golang.md

 ## Introduction

 Crownlabs backend is written in Golang (a.k.a.
 Go), an open source, procedural programming language created by Google.
-To simplify it can be compared with C and C++ but without some of their most tricky issues (e.g. memory management).
-This guide will do a general excursus on this very raising language introducing its most relevant features, giving a roadmap to follow to learn it.
+In brief, it looks similar to C and C++ but without some of their most tricky issues (e.g. memory management).
+This guide will do a general excursus on this fast raising programming language, introducing its most relevant features and giving a roadmap for a possible learning path.

 ## Useful links